awesomeWM/awesome/docs/89-NEWS.md

 The `awful.widget.taglist` now has `volatile` theme variables.

-There is now extra enviroment variables such as `AWESOME_ICON_PATH` and `AWESOME_THEMES_PATH` for those who prefer not installing Awesome.
+There is now extra environment variables such as `AWESOME_ICON_PATH` and `AWESOME_THEMES_PATH` for those who prefer not installing Awesome.

 Dynamic "C" Lua libraries are now detected like pure Lua ones.